1. Introduction

 Parents/carers are required to appreciate the School’s duty to safeguard and promote the welfare of children.
 It is our responsibility to identify concerns as early as possible so that our pupils and their families get the help and support they need.

 Helen Rigelsford is the designated safeguarding lead for the school (DSL).
-Each Head of School is a deputy designated safeguarding lead (DDSL) for their school.
+Each Head of School is a deputy designated safeguarding lead (DDSL) for their school as are all deputy heads.
 The DSLs and DDSLs will provide support to staff members to carry out their safeguarding duties and will liaise closely with other services.
 The DSL will lead responsibility for safeguarding and child protection.
 The Principal and all DDSLs will be trained to the same standard as the DSL.
-The training should be updated each year.
+The training should be updated every two years.

 All staff should be prepared to identify children who may benefit from early help.
 Early help involves providing support as soon as the problem emerges at any point in a child’s life, from the foundation years through to teenage years.
-In the first instances staff should discuss early help requirements with the DSL and the DDSL for their School section by making a record on MyConcern.
+In the first instances staff should discuss early help requirements with the DSL and the DDSL for their School section by making a record on our electronic safeguarding system.
+Since September 2024 there is a requirement in KCSiE that 'staff provide help and support to meet the needs of children as soon as problems emerge.'

 Any member of staff who has a concern about a child’s welfare should follow the referral processes set out in the Child Protection Policy.